Let’s talk boundaries. They’re the most beautiful gift we can give ourselves, and also the most difficult.

 So many outside factors can affect how you consume and digest your food, so if you find yourself a little rattled or frantic, take 3 deep breaths and remember to take those breaths as you eat, too.
 This is a great way to practice setting a boundary that food is a sacred time for your body, and all else can wait even a few extra minutes.

-And psssst- our annual, life-changing, Simply Real Life program is opening again in the beginning of May!
-Get on the waitlist here if you want to be the first to know when it opens, get access to a very special SALE price on the program, and get your hands on some amazing resources to help you get started on you journey to a truly healthy lifestyle that lasts (without the all of nothing mentalities), re-wiring your brain, getting out of your own way, and learning how to tune in and read your body for good.
-Grab the free resources here!
+And psssst- our annual, life-changing, Simply Real Life program is opening again at the end of April!
+Get on the waitlist here if you want to be the first to know when it opens, get access to a very special SALE price on the program, and get your hands on some amazing resources to help you get started on you journey to a truly healthy lifestyle that lasts (without the all of nothing mentalities).